-For the Year Ended June 30, 2021
+For the Year Ended June 30, 2022

-Amounts reported for governmental activities in the Statement of Activities differs from the amounts reported in the Statement of Revenues, Expenditures and Changes in Fund Balances because:

-Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Total Governmental Funds \$ 203,468 Amounts reported for governmental activities in the Statement of Activities differs from the amounts reported in the Statement of Revenues, Expenditures and Changes in Fund Balances because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the costs of those assets is allocated over their estimated useful lives as depreciation expense or are allocated to the appropriate functional expense when the cost is below the capitalization threshold.
-This activity is reconciled as follows:

-Depreciation expense (54,861) Capital outlay is recorded as expense in governmental fund statements 89,370 Effect of inventory (59,430) Principal payment not reported in government fund 16,504 Effect of GASB 68 and 71 on the pension expense 191,407 Changes in long-term compensated absences reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported in governmental funds.
-(74,370) Change in net position of governmental activities \$ 484,582
+This activity is reconciled as follows: Depreciation expense (59,423) Capital outlay is recorded as expense in governmental fund statements 30,528 Effect of inventory (29,543) Principal payment not reported in government fund 30,649 Effect of GASB 68 and 71 on the pension expense 97,838

+Change in net position of governmental activities